Mission and Vision

 Biodiversity through cultural diversity.
-The cultural diversity and traditional knowledge of Indigenous Peoples and local communities is vital to biodiversity conservation and the protection of forest ecosystems and should therefore be protected, with an emphasis on inter-generational dialogue and the crucial role of young people.
+The cultural diversity and traditional knowledge of Indigenous Peoples, local communities and women is vital to biodiversity conservation and the protection of forest ecosystems and should therefore be protected, with an emphasis on inter-generational dialogue and the crucial role of young people.

 - To increase public and political awareness of the importance of combating the real, direct and underlying causes of deforestation and forest degradation.

-- To ensure that the rights of Indigenous Peoples and local communities are defended and guaranteed at the territorial level and in national, regional and international policies on forests and other related areas, including biodiversity and climate change.
+- To ensure that the rights of Indigenous Peoples, local communities and women are defended and guaranteed at the territorial level and in national, regional and international policies on forests and other related areas, including biodiversity and climate change.

-- To protect and promote customary systems of forest governance and conservation, and the traditional knowledge of Indigenous Peoples and local communities, to ensure the health of forests and forest biodiversity.
+- To protect and promote customary systems of forest governance and conservation, and the traditional knowledge of Indigenous Peoples, local communities and women, to ensure the health of forests and forest biodiversity.

 - To ensure that community conservation and restoration initiatives have appropriate organisational capacity, and receive sufficient legal, political, technical and financial support.

 - To increase the capacity of local communities, Indigenous Peoples, social movements and women’s groups to analyse and address the social and environmental impacts of market-based conservation schemes, such as the false solutions that are being promoted within climate policies.